I am currently accepting for guest posts in the following categories

 - I may edit your post for length or style.

-- If your post is selected to be featured on the site, do check back in — especially in the week it goes live — to join in any discussion that it sparks.
-It’s a great way to generate raving fans for your own writing.
+- If your post is selected to be featured on the site, do check back in — especially in the week it goes live or the week the round-up newsletter comes out — to join in any discussion that it sparks.
+Interacting with commenters is a great way to generate raving fans for your own writing.

-- There is no payment.
+- There is currently no payment for unsolicited articles.
 You grant StoryADay.org a non-exclusive right to post your article on this site.
 (You can publish it anywhere else concurrently).
 If I want to use it for any other purpose I will contact you for permission.

 Thanks for your interest in guest posting at StoryADay.org.
 I’m really looking forward to seeing what you send!